skyaxe97/tp/docs/UserGuide.md

 In the event of **corrupted data** arising from either system errors or incorrect formats from you while editing the save file, **LifEasier** will give you a general warning during startup, but will continue to load remaining uncorrupted data.
 The corrupted data will be removed immediately from the save file as well.
+**LifEasier** currently checks the format of dates and times, if start times are after end times, module codes, and other formatting errors in the save file.
+For invalid module codes, **LifEasier** will continue to load in the lesson instead of discarding it.
+This is to allow you to enter more information manually into the module code field through the save file directly if needed.

 If a successful `archive` command was executed, a folder called "Archives" will be created in the "LifEasierSaves" folder where you can access your archived files.
 Archived notes will not show up in **LifEasier** anymore.